hershel/plugin/README.md

 This module can do for you:

     Add the skip-override property
-    Check the minimum version of Fastify
+    Check the minimum version of Hershel
     Add plugin name

 ## Example